 Raytheon Technologies (RTX) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the an aerospace and defense company had gained 3.12% in the past month.
-In that same time, the Aerospace sector gained 5.72%, while the S&P 500 gained 1.39%.
+Heading into today, shares of the an aerospace and defense company had lost 1.32% over the past month, lagging the Aerospace sector's gain of 1.45% and the S&P 500's gain of 4.06% in that time.

-Wall Street will be looking for positivity from RTX as it approaches its next earnings report date.
-The company is expected to report EPS of $0.73, down 62.37% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $16.24 billion, down 16.94% from the year-ago period.
+Investors will be hoping for strength from RTX as it approaches its next earnings release.
+On that day, RTX is projected to report earnings of $0.73 per share, which would represent a year-over-year decline of 62.37%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $16.24 billion, down 16.94% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for RTX.
+Any recent changes to analyst estimates for RTX should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.